top of page

 Jenessa is a science writer living in Washington, D.C.
 She grew up in Oregon and previously passed her time on research ships as an oceanographer.

-See her work on EosMuckrack, and Twitter.
+See her past journalistic work and Muckrack clips.

 bottom of page